*Updated May 2023

 Each year Ocean Isle Beach has thousands of visitors and among those are some very special sea-going guests.
 Sea turtles return to OIB year after year.
 While they aren’t here for a vacation, we do roll out the red carpet for these majestic creatures.
 During the summer months, you’ll most likely see marked sea turtle nests on the beach since nesting season is at its peak from mid-May to mid-August.
 If you do, feel free to observe, but please don’t disturb the nests.
 In this blog, we have all the information you need to know about the sea turtles of Ocean Isle Beach.
 We hope this helps you to learn more about these incredible sea creatures and what to expect during your NC beach vacation, especially if it’s during sea turtle nesting season.
 Enjoy!

-The Life Of A Sea Turtle
+The Fascinating Life of a Sea Turtle

-Female Sea Turtles use their flippers to dig a nest and then lay her eggs, called a clutch.
+Female sea turtles use their flippers to dig a nest and then lay her eggs, called a clutch.
 Each turtle can lay up to 100 eggs.
-Did you know only 1 of 1,000-10,000 eggs survive!
+Did you know only 1 of 1,000-10,000 eggs survive?

 Eggs will hatch after about 60 days.
-The temperature of the sand determines the sex of the baby Sea Turtles.
-Warm sand results in female Sea Turtles and cold sand results in male turtles.
+The temperature of the sand determines the sex of the baby sea turtles.
+Warm sand results in female sea turtles and cold sand results in male turtles.